cpurcell31/cpurcell31.github.io/_posts/2021-07-20-tryhackme-hacked.markdown

 ![Activate](/assets/THM-h4cked/get-sh-THM-h4.png)

-We can see the attacker switch to HTTP in order to get the shell off the url `http://192.168.0.115/shell.php` To continue easily following along with this we need to go to the first packet in which the ports "flip" (no.451 vs no. 452) and right-click on it and click Follow -> Tcp Stream.
+We can see the attacker switch to HTTP in order to get the shell off the url `http://192.168.0.115/shell.php` To continue, we need to go to the first packet in which the reverse shell begins communicating with the attacker machine (see no. 452) and right-click on it and click `Follow -> TCP Stream`.
+We can tell this is where to start because the victim machine is now communicating to port 80 on the attacker's machine (the port set by the reverse shell).

 ![TCP Stream](/assets/THM-h4cked/command-THM-h4.png)